New

 Social media manager burnout often starts with unrealistic availability expectations.
 Many businesses expect their social media managers to monitor accounts around the clock, respond to comments within minutes, and handle crisis communications on weekends.

 This always-on mentality creates several problems.
-First, managers never truly disconnect from work, which prevents proper rest and recovery.
-Second, the pressure to be constantly available leads to anxiety and stress even during supposed downtime.
+Managers are never truly able to disconnect from work, which prevents proper rest and recovery.
+Plus, the pressure to be constantly available leads to anxiety and stress even during supposed downtime.

 Most social media managers are drowning in responsibilities.
 They’re expected to create content, manage multiple platforms, respond to customer service inquiries, run advertising campaigns, analyze performance data, and develop strategy—often for multiple brands simultaneously.